CrowdStrike/ansible_collection_falcon/roles/falcon_install/README.md

 ## Requirements

-- Ansible 2.13 or higher
+- Ansible Core >= 2.15.0
-- FalconPy 1.3.0 or higher on Ansible control node
+- FalconPy 1.4.0 or higher on Ansible control node

 > As of version 4.0.0, this role takes full advantage of the FalconPy SDK for interacting with the CrowdStrike API.